ShivashishY/shiva/content/guides/choosing-the-right-social-media-for-business.md

 Different platforms offer different advantages.
 Social media goals align with your overall business goals.
 So when you're getting your **social media goals** , a few platforms will stand out as the best ones to reach those goals.

-Ask yourself: _&quot;What do I want to achieve on social media?&quot;_
+Ask yourself: _ What do I want to achieve on social media? _

 According to marketers, their top goals in social are to: